Sacraments of Initiation

 Baptismal Preparation class at OLMV

-Baptisms are held on the first three Sundays of each month after the 11:30 Mass.
+Baptisms are held on the first and third Sundays of each month after the 11:30 AM Mass (except during Lent).

 There are no baptisms during Lent.